EHB-MCT/portfolio-BrentCarton/README.md

 2. Inside the OSC In node, change the IP to the same IP as in the `.env` file.
 3. If you're using the default IP address (127.0.0.1), ensure that the Node.js application and TouchDesigner are running on the same machine.
 If not, specify the appropriate IP address.

+Each face of the cube corresponds to a distinct room.
+The amplitude of the waves on each face reflects the number of occupants in the respective room.
+The left face corresponds to the first room, the right face to the second room, and the top face to the third room.
 ## API Documentation

 ### Base URL